Net Affinity is committed to ensuring that your privacy is protected.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Where you have sent us a message by completing the “Get in Touch” form on our website
+- Where you have sent us a message by completing the “Get in Touch” OR "Book A Demo" form on our website

 Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending direct marketing communications to you via email which you have the right to withdraw at any time by clicking the Unsubscribe button in marketing emails or by contacting us directly.